trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ### Overview of surface normal calculation in SPH

-Surface normals are essential for modeling surface tension as they provide the directionality of forces acting at the fluid interface.
+Surface normals are essential for modeling surface tension as they provide the directionalit of forces acting at the fluid interface.
 They are calculated based on the particle properties and their spatial distribution within the smoothed particle hydrodynamics (SPH) framework.

 #### Color field and gradient-based surface normals

 The surface normal at a particle is derived from the color field, a scalar field assigned to particles to distinguish between different fluid phases or between fluid and air.
 The color field gradients point towards the interface, and the normalized gradient defines the surface normal direction.

 The simplest SPH formulation for surface normal, \( n_a \), is given as:
 ```math